Who This Guide Is For

 }'

 The response returns the cardId, current balance snapshot, product code, and masked PAN.
-Store the cardId together with the mirror accountId you debited.
+Store the cardId together with the accountId you debited.

 Request field cheatsheet: